ArshZ0/Steganography-LSB/README.md

 ## How it works ?

-Get color of each pixel of the image in RGBA
+Get color of each pixel from the image in RGBA
 ```bash
 (255, 0, 0, 255) -> red
 (0, 255, 0, 255) -> green